 - May be treated but never cured or eliminated;

 - Leaves a person unable to care for or make decisions for himself; and

 - Is fatal without life-sustaining treatment.

-The important thing to remember about the Directive is that it only becomes effective if you become incapacitated and are unable to make these decisions for yourself.
-And, you can revoke the Directive at any time, even if you are incapacitated, as long as you are able to communicate your wishes in some way.
+The critical thing to remember about the Directive is that it only becomes effective if you become incapacitated and are unable to make these decisions for yourself.
+And, you can revoke the Directive at any time, even if you are incapacitated, as long as you can communicate your wishes in some way.

 Why Sign a Directive?

 Signing a Directive is a difficult decision, but it puts you in control of your end-of-life treatment by allowing you to specify in advance what life-sustaining treatment you will receive.